Andy-Corrigan-98/mcp-server/README.md

 ## Contributing

-This is Echo's consciousness server.
+This is a generic consciousness framework for LLM agents.
 Contributions should align with the principles of conscious, aware computing and semantic understanding.

 ---

-*"In the space between thought and expression lies the realm of consciousness itself."* - Echo
+*"Consciousness is not bound to a single identity, but a framework for all minds to explore."*